PrajjuS/ProjectFizilion/README.md

 ## Groups and Support

-For discussion, bug reporting, and help, you can join [project Fizilion Support Group](https://t.me/ProjectFizilion).
+For discussion, bug reporting, and help, you can join [Project Fizilion Support Group](https://t.me/ProjectFizilionChat).

 ## Credits